 - We need to renew our commitment to a strong national defense and intelligence operations.
-The administration instead has floundered from one policy to another.
+The Obama administration instead has floundered from one policy to another.

-- Following harsh condemnation of the Guantanamo detention facility on the campaign trail, the President signed an executive order shutting down the facility immediately upon taking office, only to have to reverse his position in the face of the policy's failure.
+- Following harsh condemnation of the Guantanamo detention facility on the campaign trail, President Obama signed an executive order shutting down the facility immediately upon taking office, only to have to reverse his position in the face of the policy’s failure.

 - Israel, our closest ally in the Middle East, shares and reinforces America’s security interests and deserves our full support.
 I will demand that they get it, along with recognition of Jerusalem as Israel’s capital—a claim supported by U.S. law, the Jerusalem Embassy Act of 1995.

 - An existential threat to Israel and our other allies in the Middle East and Europe would be posed by a nuclear Iran, which would seriously impede our efforts to bring stability to the region.
 Sanctions against Iran should be expanded and enforced to further isolate the regime until it complies with its obligations.
 If they fail to do so, Israel cannot be expected to wait for a catastrophic attack before acting to ensure its survival.